Family: Adenoviridae

 Genome organization and replication

-The genomic organization of siadenoviruses is characteristic of the genus and different from that of other genera (Figure 2.
-Adenoviridae).
+The genomic organization of siadenoviruses is characteristic of the genus and different from that of other genera (Figure 2 Adenoviridae).
 The V and IX genes and homologues of the genes in mastadenovirus early regions E1, E3 and E4 are absent.
-There are only five ORFs potentially encoding novel proteins not encoded by members of other genera (Park et al., 2012).
+Usually, there are only five ORFs potentially encoding novel proteins not found in members of other genera (Park et al., 2012).
 At the left end of the genome, the first putative gene encodes a protein that is related to sialidases (Davison et al., 2000).
 This gene is present in all siadenoviruses sequenced to date except the penguin siadenoviruses (Lee et al., 2016).
 However, the function of this protein is unknown.
 Adjacent to this gene is a novel ORF predicted to encode a highly hydrophobic protein (accordingly named “hydrophobic protein”) or another novel gene (ORF4) or both (overlapping).
 Gene E3 is named solely because of its position between the pVIII and fiber genes, but it is not homologous to any of the mastadenovirus E3 genes (or to any other known genes).
-The right end of the genome harbours ORF7 and ORF8 in all characterized siadenoviruses, and even one or two further genes (“hypothetical protein A” or ORF9 and “hypothetical protein B”) in some psittacine adenoviruses, e.g. PsAdV-2 (Athukorala et al., 2021) (and GenBank accession MZ562791).
+The right end of the genome harbours ORF7 and ORF8 in all characterized siadenoviruses, and even one or two further genes (“hypothetical protein A” or ORF9, and “hypothetical protein B”) in some psittacine adenoviruses, e.g. PsAdV-2 (Siadenovirus cinerei) (Athukorala et al., 2021) (and GenBank accession MZ562791).

 Most siadenoviruses have not been isolated and propagated.
-TAdV-3 can be propagated on transformed cell lines (MDTC-RP19 lymphoblastoid turkey cell line established from tumours induced by Marek’s disease virus (family Herpesviridae) in turkeys), and the gene expression profile of TAdV-3 has been analysed (Aboezz et al., 2019).
+TAdV-3 can be propagated on transformed cell lines (MDTC-RP19 lymphoblastoid turkey cell line established from tumours induced by Marek’s disease virus (family Orthoherpesviridae) in turkeys), and the gene expression profile of TAdV-3 has been analysed (Aboezz et al., 2019).
 FrAdV-1 can be propagated on the epithelial cell line TH-1 derived from box turtle (Terrapene carolina) heart cells.
 TAdV-3 uses sialic acid on N-linked glycoproteins as a cellular receptor (Mahsoub et al., 2020).
+Recently, the splice map of TAdV-3 has been established by RNA sequencing (Quaye et al., 2024).

 Biology